Chart Color Schemes

 Health performance in Buckland Park is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Buckland Park faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 51% of the total population (~1,132 people), slightly lagging behind Greater Adelaide's average of 47.2%.
+Buckland Park experiences notable health challenges with common conditions prevalent across both younger and older age groups.
+Private health cover stands at approximately 51% of the total population (~1,132 people), slightly lower than Greater Adelaide's 47.2%.

 Diabetes affects 10.3% of residents, while arthritis impacts 9.3%.
-A total of 68.9% of residents report being completely clear of medical ailments, compared to 63.4% across Greater Adelaide.
-The area has 17.8% of residents aged 65 and over (391 people), which is higher than the 13.3% in Greater Adelaide.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+A total of 68.9% report being free from medical ailments, compared to 63.4% in Greater Adelaide.
+The area has 17.8% of residents aged 65 and over (391 people), higher than Greater Adelaide's 13.3%.
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health